Ellis taught Latin and Bible studies at a Nashville school

 Ben Ellis, who taught Latin and Bible studies at Christ Presbyterian Academy in Nashville, died Friday, said Nate Morrow, the school’s headmaster.

-A few days ago, 400 students from the school showed up outside his home to sing songs of worship when he could no longer teach.
+But a group of 400 students from Nashville’s Christ Presbyterian Academy showed up outside the home of a cancer-stricken to sing songs of worship when he could no longer teach.

 Last week, he was having a tough morning after receiving bad news about his treatment options, according to Morrow.

-"The high school principal said, 'Ben has loved us well.
-Stop what you're doing, load up the buses.
-We're going to his house to worship with him,'" Morrow said.
+“The high school principal said, ‘Ben has loved us well.
+Stop what you’re doing, load up the buses.
+We’re going to his house to worship with him,’” Morrow told CNN.

 In a video posted by musician Tim McGraw, the teacher is seen singing along to “Holy Spirit You are Welcome Here” with the students gathered outside his window.